Puppet-Finland/doc/README.md

 doc
 ===

-This repository contains documentation for the [Puppet-Finland](https://github.com/Puppet-Finland "Puppet-Finland") repository.
+This repository contains generic documentation for the [Puppet-Finland](https://github.com/Puppet-Finland "Puppet-Finland") project.
 In particular coding conventions and practices are covered in detail.
 This file is written using the [MarkDown syntax](http://daringfireball.net/projects/markdown/syntax "MarkDown syntax").

 This document is still work in progress, but the most important bits and pieces are there.